Using rain gardens to improve water quality: Part 1

 To help communities implement these beneficial gardens, many websites offer information on how to build rain gardens.
 Most include plant lists and school lesson plans, matched with state standards, so kids of all ages can build a rain garden at school.
 In addition to doing something good for the community, they’ll be meeting state standards across the curriculum!

-With spring just around the corner, I hope you consider a rain garden in your family plans to add new life and purpose to your landscape.
+I hope you consider a rain garden in your family plans to add new life and purpose to your landscape.
 Additional articles in this Michigan State University Extension series include: Part 2 - Rain garden plants.